evanwill/refine-with-grel/content/basics/1-intro.md

 {% capture view %}
 **Facet and filter vs. Transform:**
-Remember that facets and filters do not change the data, *only your current view*.
+Remember that facets and filters do not change the data, *only your current view and the subset your are working with*.
 If you close the window, your filters and facets will go away, they aren't saved.
 To save the current state, you can click *"Permalink"*{:.ui-item} near the project name, then copy the URL from your browser.
 Following this link later will re-open the project with the set of filters you had applied (restoring the view, but not state of the data!).